Anti-army protests staged at Egyptian universities

 Attacks by militants in the Sinai have killed more than 100 soldiers and police since early July, the army said on September 15.

-Though the Brotherhood, which renounced violence decades ago, has been weakened, Islamist groups that sympathise with it show no signs of giving up protests against Mursi's overthrow.
+Though the Brotherhood, which renounced violence decades ago, has been weakened, Islamist groups which sympathise with it show no signs of giving up protests against Mursi's ouster.

-With Egypt's oldest and best organised Islamist movement now effectively excluded from mainstream politics, the stage may be set for an insurgency to take hold beyond the Sinai, a stronghold for militants, near the border with Israel.
+With Egypt's oldest and best organised Islamist movement now effectively excluded from mainstream politics, the stage may be set for an insurgency to take hold beyond the Sinai, a stronghold for militants which is near the border with Israel.

-On Monday, suspected militants killed six soldiers near the Suez Canal and fired rocket-propelled grenades at a state satellite station in Cairo.
+On Monday, suspected militants killed six Egyptian soldiers near the Suez Canal, a global trade lane, and fired rocket-propelled grenades at a state satellite station in Cairo.

-The al-Furqan group claimed responsibility in an Internet video whose authenticity could not immediately be verified.
-(Additional reporting by Shadia Nasralla; Writing by Michael Georgy and Yara Bayoumy; Editing by Alistair Lyon and Robin Pomeroy)
+The al-Furqan group claimed responsibility for the grenade attack in an Internet video whose authenticity could not be immediately verified.